qmarsala/automator/README.md

 Any changes to these values in the context object passed to the pre-click pipeline will be used instead.

 ## continuation predicate commands
-continuation predicate commands are user defined functions in the \dynamicbehaviors\functions.ahk file.
+continuation predicate commands are user defined functions in the \dynamics\functions.ahk file.
 continuation predicate commands look like this:
 ```<functionName``` (run this function, first loop)
 ```>functionName ``` (run this function, each loop)